 BYOB – We’ve got unlimited refills from the City of Durham’s water truck!
 Help reduce waste at this event by bringing your own water bottle or cup.
 This mobile system cools and dispenses on-demand drinking water.

 Family Fun Zone

-The Family Fun Zone will celebrate the spirit of African community, engaging kids of ALL ages to bring out the “Kuumba,” (koo-OOM-bah) or creativity, within each of them.
+The Family Fun Zone will celebrate the spirit of the African diaspora, engaging kids of ALL ages to bring out the “Kuumba,” (koo-OOM-bah), or creativity, within each of them.
 Join us for a fun-filled day exploring African cultural traditions!
 The Family Fun Zone will include:

 - Drum Circles

 Durham boasts many great leaders, influencers, and role models.
 People who have helped shape our community and have touched the lives of many.
 It's time to celebrate a few of these Hometown Heroes and their accomplishments!

 The Durham County Library will be on-site with its awesome Bookmobile, Destination Literacy.
 Participants can take advantage of this mobile service, where they can register for a library card and even receive a free book!
 They have titles for children and adults, in both English and Spanish.

 Main Stage Performances

 Salute to Elders Parade – African American Dance Ensemble

 Only Us Cypher